tiulpin/tiulpin/content/notes/Education/learning-how-to-learn.md

 - Try different ways: videos, podcasts, lecture notes…
 - Take a break
 - Explain the stuff to your imaginary friend
-- Focus with Pomidoro
+- Focus on Pomodoro
-- Start with the most difficult task
+- Start with the most challenging task
 - Think about your goals

 ### Don't do